 Thinking logically, it seems like the implications of improving your mobile checkout experience could be huge, right?It’s not rocket science: A great mobile checkout experience translates to greater sales—period.
 Click To Tweet

 The best way to improve your mobile checkout experience is to offer eWallets (also called digital wallets) as a payment choice.
-By definition, eWallets—Apple Pay, Visa Checkout, Masterpass, and others—make mobile payments a faster, better experience.
+By definition, eWallets—Apple Pay, Google Pay, Visa Checkout, and others—make mobile payments a faster, better experience.
 They speed up the checkout process because customers don’t have to type in lengthy billing or shipping information.
 They also have underlying security technology that can help dramatically reduce fraud.
 So implementing an eWallet should be a priority if you’re looking for ways to grow sales.

 Unfortunately, there’s a lot of misinformation circulating about eWallets, some of which may be holding you back from using them.
 Check out the infographic below (or view it as a PDF here) about the seven most common misconceptions, and then continue reading to get a more detailed explanation of each misconception.